Junyaokk/IPMOF/README.md

 To optimize the problem instance using the instance base, users need to specify the following parameters to create a task.

 - *task_id*: the unique index of the task.
+- *instance_base*: prepared data.
-- *need solver*: whether the Gurobi solver should be invoked to compute the final cost based on the solution obtained from our algorithms (True or False).
+- *need_solver*: whether the Gurobi solver should be invoked to compute the final cost based on the solution obtained from our algorithms (True or False).
-- *need opt*: whether the Gurobi solver should be invoked to optimize the problem (True or False).
+- *need_opt*: whether the Gurobi solver should be invoked to optimize the problem (True or False).
-- *need benchmark*: whether the product-level benchmark should be invoked to optimize the problem (True or False).
+- *need_benchmark*: whether the product-level benchmark should be invoked to optimize the problem (True or False).
-- *capacity constr*: whether the problem includes a capacity constraint (True or False).
+- *capacity_constr*: whether the problem includes a capacity constraint (True or False).
-- *capacity type*: the type of capacity constraint, it can be 'warehouse' or 'assortment'.
+- *capacity_type*: the type of capacity constraint, it can be 'warehouse', 'assortment' or 'mixed'.
-- *input fdc capacity*: the value of the single capacity constraint.
+- *input_fdc_capacity*: the value of the single capacity constraint.
-- *both paras*: the values of the two types capacity constraints.
+- *mixed_paras*: the values of the two types capacity constraints.
-- *algorithm paras*: the values of parameters in our algorithms.
+- *algorithm_paras*: the values of parameters in our algorithms.
-- *scenario num*: the number of scenarios within a problem instance.
+- *scenario_num*: the number of scenarios within a problem instance.
-- *data dir*: the directory for storing the task results.
+- *data_dir*: the directory for storing the task results.
+- *repooling_methods_type*: the specified demand aggregation strategy for repooling methods, it can be 'F' or 'T'.

 The default parameters for these algorithms are specified in 'default_paras.py'.
 To introduce the implementation of three algorithms, they are run with the same parameters set.
 However, this does not guarantee the optimality of the results.
 For users, we provide a summary of the recommended parameter intervals and values.
-Further details can be found in Appendix D of our paper.
+Further details can be found in Appendix H of our paper.

 The relative test functions have been encapsulated, readers can read them in detail.
 For example, we create three tasks from above instance base for PBS, P\&K and hybrid algorithms.